Multitrack Recording Overview

 recording, mixing, sequencing and session management system.

 The fact that there are few commercial plugins available for Linux

 might be a problem for some users.
 The native Linux plugin architectures

 (called swh-plugins in Debian).
 There are other LADSPA plugins

-available, but I have found
+available, but the author has found

 Fons Adriaensen's stereo reverb and 4-band parametric EQ

 (rev-plugins and fil-plugins respectively in Debian) particularly useful.

 The aforementioned LADSPA plugins have a major advantage over most commercial

 ones in their plain, functional user interface.
 Most controls (as provided by